-ACPE Center (Accredited Center) – An administrative structure or entity authorized by the ACPE Accreditation Commission to conduct programs of CPE Level I/Level II and/or Supervisory CPE.
+ACPE Center (Accredited Center) – An administrative structure or entity authorized by the ACPE Accreditation Commission to conduct programs of CPE Level I/Level II and/or Certified Educator CPE.
 An ACPE accredited center is responsible for providing, or contracting for, and coordinating those components identified by ACPE standards as necessary for clinical pastoral learning to occur.
 The term applies to such structures with Pre-accredited or Accredited Member status.

 ACPE Directory – The official ACPE listing of accredited ACPE centers and their designated programs and supervisors; satellite programs that have received a site visit, member seminaries; denomination, faith group and agency members; network members; and international affiliate members.
 Certified Educators (Associate Certified Educators, ACPE Certified Educators, retired Certified Educators, Certified Educator Candidates) and clinical members are listed on the ACPE website.

 ACPE Certified Educator – The final level of certification in which a person is authorized by ACPE to function autonomously to conduct programs of CPE Level I/Level II and Certified Educator CPE, e.g., a pastoral educator for CPE Level I/Level II and Certified EducatorCPE.

 Accreditation – Authorization, granted by the ACPE Accreditation Commission, to conduct programs of CPE Level I/Level II and/or Certified Educator CPE, based on demonstrated ability to meet ACPE standards.

 Accreditation Review – Formal process for examining a proposed CPE center’s or ACPE accredited center’s compliance with ACPE standards and procedures and for taking action on the accreditation of the center and/or its CPE program(s).